LeaderPortfolio

 Co-founded Roc-A-Fella Records

-Established a record label to release his music.
+Founded his own record label to release his music independently.

 Philanthropic Impact